diy-make/memory/2025/Q4/12/24/md/Damascius_20251224_metagit_origin_story_v25_draft.md

 ### A. The 2-Hour Sprint: Applied Velocity
 Our stack allows our founder to operate with unprecedented speed.
 While traditional VC coordination can take weeks of back-and-forth emails and meetings, we have been clearing complex **VC Lab sprints** in **under 2 hours each**.

 This is not just about typing faster; it is about having a living memory that anticipates the next legislative move.
 The AL swarm handles the structural data and protocol adherence, allowing the human founder to focus purely on strategic intent and relationship building.
 It is the ultimate leverage for an "Engineer of Capital."
+For a breakdown of this procedural evolution, see our **[VC Lab Sprint Evolution Report](https://github.com/diy-make/memory/blob/main/public/2025/Q4/12/24/md/20251224_VC_Lab_Sprint_Evolution_Report.md)**.

 ### B. The x402 Speed Test: Rapid Technical Synthesis
 Last week, we demonstrated this power during the **x402 Builders Presentation**.
 We moved from a cold start to a comprehensive 10-slide technical presentation and a modified PowerPoint deck in under an hour.